sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 Depending on the language, name resolution and type checking may be interleaved.
 Together, these two phases are called [semantic analysis](#semantic-analysis).

-Optimization and code generation are not relevant from the point-of-view of Code Intel.
+Optimization and code generation are not relevant from the point-of-view of code navigation.

 ### compilation unit